Lycos: Height of popularity (1999)

 In October 2004, Terra sold Lycos to Daum Communications Corporation, now Kakao, for $95.4 million in cash, less than 2% of Terra's initial multibillion-dollar investment.

-In July 2006, the company sold the digital assets of Wired to Condé Nast Publications which remerged it with the print version of the magazine.
+The company sold the digital assets of Wired to Condé Nast Publications in June 2006.
+It was remerged with the print version of the magazine.

 In February 2006, Lycos sold Quote.com and RagingBull.com to FT Interactive Data Corporation for $30 million.
 In March 2006, Lycos introduced phone call services, including video chat, real-time video on demand, and an MP3 player.

-In November 2006, Lycos introduced Lycos Cinema.
+Lycos introduced Lycos Cinema in November 2006.

-In February 2007, Lycos Mix was launched, allowing users to pull video clips from YouTube, Google Video, Yahoo!
+Lycos Mix was launched in February 2007, allowing users to pull video clips from YouTube, Google Video, Yahoo!
 Video and MySpace Video and allowed users to create playlists where other users could add video comments and chat in real-time.

 Lycos was sold for $36 million in August 2010 to Ybrant Digital, an Internet marketing company based in Hyderabad, India.
 Ybrant Digital paid $20 million at signing and there was a legal dispute over magnitude of the second installment between Ybrant and Daum.
 In 2018, a New York court ruled in favor of Daum and appointed Daum (by then merged with Kakao) as receiver of Ybrant's 56% ownership interest in Lycos.

 In May 2012, Rob Balazy was named CEO.

-In June 2015, Lycos announced the Band and Ring wearable devices.
+Lycos announced the Band and Ring wearable devices in June 2015.

 In October 2016, Lycos sold the HotBot.com domain name for $155,000.

 The parent company of Lycos, YBrant Digital, was renamed Brightcom Group in May 2018.

+Around January 2026, Lycos suffered a significant server outage for Lycos Search, Tripod, and Angelfire, and a message appeared stating that they would be fixing the issue.
+After the shutdown of the hosting services in April 2026, this message shortly reappeared until April 29.

+At the end of April 2026, Tripod and Angelfire were shut down, after a silent end-of-service announcement made on Lycos' website on April 3.

+After the shutdown, a new message appeared on April 29, 2026, stating that "Exact Hosting has partnered with Lycos to provide a continuity path for customers whose email services are being discontinued.
+Visit Exact Hosting for more information."